-The Board of County Commissioners has announced that the emergency conditions at have ended.
-It is now safe to return to your residence and/or business.
-Repeating...the emergency conditions in the area of have now ended.
-You may return home and resume normal activities.
-There is no long any threat to persons in the area.
+The Board of County Commissioners has announced that the emergency conditions at

+have ended.
+It is now safe to re-

+business.
+Repeatingtl he emergency conditions in the area of have now

+ended.
+You may return n home and resume normal activities.
+There is no long any threat to persons in the

+area.

-If you need additional information, you may contact
+If you need additional in nformation, you may contact

+•

+NOTE TO CORRESPON JDENTS:

-This message has been issued by authority of the Board of County Commissioners.
+This message has been is ssued by authority of the Board of County Commissioners.

 Additional information may be obtained from:

+·

+Date/Time of issue:

+Issued by: